ggraham/MACS/docs/callpeak.md

 3'->5' direction, otherwise 5'->3' direction.
-Recommended to keep it as default 0 for ChIP-Seq datasets, or -1 * half of *EXTSIZE* together with `--extsize` option for detecting enriched cutting loci such as certain DNAseI-Seq datasets.
+Recommended to keep it as default 0 for ChIP-Seq datasets, or -1 * half of *EXTSIZE* together with `--extsize` option for detecting enriched cutting loci such as certain DNAseI-Seq or ATAC-seq datasets.
 Note, you can't set values other than 0 if the format is BAMPE or BEDPE for paired-end data.
 The default is 0.

 Here are some examples for combining `--shift` and `--extsize`:

-1. To find enriched cutting sites such as some DNAse-Seq datasets.
-In this case, all 5' ends of sequenced reads should be extended in both directions to smooth the pileup signals.
+1. To find enriched cutting sites such as some DNAse-Seq or ATAC-seq datasets, all 5' ends of sequenced reads should be extended in both directions to smooth the pileup signals.
 If the wanted smoothing window is 200bps, then use `--nomodel --shift -100 --extsize 200`.